Struggling to get interviews?

 One of the best ways to highlight organizational skills on your resume is by including achievements that emphasize reliability and accountability.

-Organizational skills in a resume bullet point
+Organizational skills in a work experience bullet point

-Coordinated travel arrangements for supervisors and managers, maintaining an excellent track record of balancing budget restrictions with individual needs and preferences
+- Coordinated travel arrangements for supervisors and managers, maintaining an excellent track record of balancing budget restrictions with individual needs and preferences

 Organizational skills in a resume summary